nycynik/GameDesignDocMarkdownTemplate/gameDoc.md

 # 2. Story

-What hapens to the characters
+What hapens to the characters.